sagemath/sagecell/README.txt

 4. Point your browser at:
          http://127.0.0.1:5000

+To use an IPython device instead, use:
+         python web_server.py ipython
+         python device.py ipython

 CAVEAT: If you're on a multi-user machine, any other user on that same machine could eval arbitrary expressions as the sage device process (3) above.